 Some minority groups, including Native Americans, Hispanics, and African-Americans, face a significantly higher risk for stroke and death from stroke than Caucasians.
 African-Americans have twice the risk for first-time stroke as Caucasians.
 The differences in risk among all groups diminish as people age.

 The greatest disparity in risk occurs in young adults.
 Younger African-Americans are two to three times more likely to have a stroke than their Caucasian peers and four times more likely to die from one.
 They also face a higher risk for death from heart disease.
 African-Americans have a higher prevalence of obesity, diabetes, and high blood pressure than other groups.
 However, studies suggest that socioeconomic factors also affect these differences.

 A family history of stroke or TIA is a strong risk factor for stroke.

-People who smoke a pack a day have more than twice the risk for stroke as nonsmokers.
+People who smoke a pack of cigarettes a day have more than twice the risk for stroke as nonsmokers.
 Smoking increases both hemorrhagic and ischemic stroke risk.
 The risk for stroke may remain elevated for as long as 14 years after quitting, so the earlier one quits the better.